pratik-codes/Django-Data-Validation/README.md

 - Start the python server, `python manage.py runserver`.

-- Go to postman `localhost:8000/upload/` in body add excel_file and type as file and upload the `Orders-With Nulls.xlsx` file.
+- Go to postman `localhost:8000/upload/` in body add field name as excel_file and change the type to file and upload the `Orders-With Nulls.xlsx` file.

 - Content will be displayed on reponse as JSON.